- Download our Moving to Chicago Guide (PDF)

-Chicago is a vibrant city brimming with wonderful attractions and activities for people of all interests.
-With high energy and a healthy, clean-living lifestyle, those who relocate here might need to make a few adjustments to their way of life, but be prepared to splash out, as Chicago can be expensive.
+Chicago is a vibrant city brimming with wonderful attractions and activities for newcomers to enjoy.
+The city's lifestyle is a major draw, but be prepared to splash out, as Chicago can be expensive.

-The city is renowned for its shopping, nightlife and restaurants, but it also features good entertainment venues, world-class sports facilities and spas.
+While Chicago is renowned for its shopping, nightlife and restaurants, it also features excellent entertainment venues, world-class sports facilities and luxurious spas.

 Shopping in Chicago

-As a city known for haute couture, new arrivals with a sense of fashion are sure to fall in love with Chicago.
-Head straight for Magnificent Mile on Michigan Avenue where hundreds of store windows all vie for attention.
+A fashionable city, Chicago is a dream destination for those who love to shop.
+Head straight for Magnificent Mile on Michigan Avenue, where hundreds of store windows all vie for attention.
 Oak Street is also a good bet for fashion and designer stores.

 Eating out in Chicago

-From fine dining to hot dog stands and fast-food outlets, Chicago offers a variety of dining options to suit every taste and budget.
-The trendy Lincoln Park, exotic Chinatown, Little Italy, and the Mexican neighbourhood of Pilsen are just a few of the best areas to discover the city’s culinary delights.
+From fine dining to hot-dog stands and fast-food outlets, Chicago offers a variety of dining options to suit every taste and budget.
+The trendy Lincoln Park, exotic Chinatown, Little Italy and the Mexican neighbourhood of Pilsen are just a few of the best areas to discover the city's culinary delights.
 Chicago deep-dish pizza is a must-try – the original can still be found at Pizzeria Uno in River North, which originated this beloved speciality pizza back in 1943.

 Entertainment and nightlife in Chicago

-With a long list of hip and happening hotspots to keep the party going until the early hours of the morning, Chicago is a fabulous place to hit the town.
-Although many of the locals prefer to stick to what they know, expats who relocate here will have a wonderful time finding their favourite watering hole.
+With a long list of hip and happening hotspots to keep the party going until the early morning hours, Chicago is a fabulous place to hit the town.

 Wells Street in Old Town has some fantastic restaurants and bars, while the Lincoln Park, Wicker Park and Lakeview areas are the places to go for music clubs playing everything from blues and jazz to indie and hard rock.